mawills/40k-sim/README.md

 ### (int) `critical_hit_value`:

 **Default: 6**.
-An unmodified hit roll of 6.
+An unmodified hit roll of 6 or higher, by default.
 A critical hit always counts as a successful hit.

 ### (int) `critical_wound_value`:

 **Default: 6**.
-An unmodified wound roll of 6.
+An unmodified wound roll of 6 or higher, by default.
 A critical wound always counts as a successful wound.

 ### (bool) `lethal_hits`: